geertjanw/ojet-training/README.md

 **Note:** Add 'ojs/ojknockout-model' to the 'define' block of modules that use [oj.KnockoutUtils.map](http://www.oracle.com/webfolder/technetwork/jet/jsdocs/oj.KnockoutUtils.html).

-Once you have an observable array, such as 'employees' above, you can use it as follows, as shown earlier:
+Once you have an observable array, such as 'employees' above, you can use it as follows, as shown earlier.
+Paste the below into 'incidents.html', i.e., here you're not using the 'my-employee-form-container' CCA component anymore, though a next step could be to integrate the filter into that CCA component.

 ```html #button { border: none; }
 <oj-bind-for-each data='[[employees]]'>